nus-comparch/looppoint/README.md

 ## Installation

-1. Download the artifact from the Zenodo link and navigate to the artifact base directory
+1. Clone or download the artifact and navigate to the artifact base directory
 1. Request for the path to Sniper git repo at https://snipersim.org/w/Download that allows you to download Sniper
     1. Please provide a valid email address to get the link to the latest Sniper (we use v7.4)
     1. You will receive a secret link to the Sniper git repo to your email